Patent Citation Search: Everything You Need to KnowPatent Law ResourcesPatent Search

 You'll probably want a patent that's currently established in its industry, yet not so old that the investment isn't worthwhile.
 Patents that are 8 to 12 years from priority are usually the most valuable for licensing deals.
 If you want to buy the patent for a potential dispute that hasn't occurred yet, the patent should expire in no less than 5 years.
 There's a wealth of further online information about the timing of litigation and life of patents.

 If you need help with a patent citation search, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.